openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/ARM_CPU.md

-# ARM CPU device {#openvino_docs_OV_UG_supported_plugins_ARM_CPU}
+# Arm&reg; CPU device {#openvino_docs_OV_UG_supported_plugins_ARM_CPU}

-## Introducing the ARM CPU Plugin
+## Introducing the Arm&reg; CPU Plugin
-The ARM CPU plugin is developed in order to enable deep neural networks inference on ARM CPU, using [ARM Compute Library (ACL)](https://github.com/ARM-software/ComputeLibrary) as a backend.
+The ARM&reg; CPU plugin is developed in order to enable deep neural networks inference on Arm&reg; CPU, using [Compute Library](https://github.com/ARM-software/ComputeLibrary) as a backend.

-The ARM CPU plugin is not a part of the Intel® Distribution of OpenVINO™ toolkit and is not distributed in pre-built form.
+The Arm&reg; CPU plugin is not a part of the Intel® Distribution of OpenVINO™ toolkit and is not distributed in pre-built form.
 To use the plugin, it should be buid from source code.
-Plugin build procedure is described on [How to build ARM CPU plugin](https://github.com/openvinotoolkit/openvino_contrib/wiki/How-to-build-ARM-CPU-plugin).
+Plugin build procedure is described on [How to build Arm&reg; CPU plugin](https://github.com/openvinotoolkit/openvino_contrib/wiki/How-to-build-ARM-CPU-plugin).

 The set of supported layers is defined on [Operation set specification](https://github.com/openvinotoolkit/openvino_contrib/wiki/ARM-plugin-operation-set-specification).

 ## Supported inference data types
-The ARM CPU plugin supports the following data types as inference precision of internal primitives:
+The Arm&reg; CPU plugin supports the following data types as inference precision of internal primitives:

 - Floating-point data types:
   - f32